 What’s even more concerning is that women are experiencing heart issues at younger ages.

 A recent study found that between 2009 and 2013, hospitalizations for heart attacks increased by 4.8% among women aged 45 to 54.
-This rise is linked to lifestyle changes over the past few decades, with women adopting habits like smoking, poor diets, and …
+This rise is linked to lifestyle changes over …

 Why Cardiovascular Disease is a Growing Concern for Women, and What We Can Do About It